 Her mother founded the VasantaMala Indian Dance Institute and was the first Japanese woman

 to introduce Indian dance into Japan.
-Her father was a professor of English at the Kyoto University of Foreign Studies and was also the founder and director of the Gandhi Institute in Kyoto.
+Her father was a professor of English at the Kyoto University of Foreign Studies and the founder and director of the Gandhi Institute in Kyoto.

 SHAKTI ｇrew up with not only the rich cultural heritage of Japan but of India as well.

 She studied yoga with her father and dance with her mother and with the foremost gurus of India.

 While earning an M.A. in Indian Philosophy at Columbia University in New York City, SHAKTI studied modern dance with Martha Graham, Alvin Ailey and jazz dance with Luigi.